Clicky

 Both simple syrup and grenadine are easily accessible.
 They’re available at supermarkets, grocery stores, liquor stores, and online shops.
 Also, you can make them at home.

-Can grenadine be used instead of simple syrup?
+Can grenadine be used as a substitute for simple syrup in cocktails?

 Final Verdict